-I’ve found that being a CASA can be a roller-coaster ride as the kids deal with the uncertainties of their lives, and the rich reward of being a stable person for them through it all is awesome.
-There are lots of great times, too.
-In October I took the girls to the Blue Apple Ranch event in Ramona sponsored by the Toby Wells Foundation.
-It was a beautiful day, the girls laughed and had a wonderful time riding horseback, eating great food, climbing a rock wall, making hats, and getting a face painting and a caricature of themselves drawn.
-For a time, they could just have fun and be kids.
+Being a CASA can be a roller-coaster ride as the kids deal with the uncertainties of their lives, but the rich reward of being a stable person for them through it all is awesome.

+The girls and I have lots of great times together, too.
+In October, I took the girls to a Blue Apple Ranch event in Ramona.
+It was a beautiful day and the girls laughed and had a wonderful time riding horses, eating great food, climbing a rock wall, making hats, getting their faces painted, and getting a caricature of themselves drawn.
+What an experience it is to spend time with these girls, to get to know them, and to just let them have fun and be kids.
-Margie Yeomans-Oliver

-CASA

-casamargie@gmail.com

-760 330-7323